Table of Contents

 Additionally, it is characterized as a sawtooth pattern on ECG in leads II, III, and aVF.
 The QRS complexes will be narrow because its ectopic signal originates in the atrium.
 The ventricular heart rate will be constant, elevated above 100 bpm, and is considered a regularly irregular rhythm.

-It is important to note that the atrial heart rate seen in atrial flutter is different from ventricular heart rate.
+It is important to note that the atrial heart rate seen in atrial flutter is different from the ventricular heart rate.
 One of every two or three depolarization signals may pass through the AV node.
-A 2:1 or 3:1 ratio of P waves to QRS complexes is commonly seen on ECG.
+A 2:1 or 3:1 ratio of P waves to QRS complexes are commonly seen on ECG.
 A patient may have an atrial heartbeat of 300 beats per minute but a ventricular heart rate of only 150 beats per minute.
 In this situation, the heart rate would be reported as “Atrial flutter with a heart rate of 150 beats per minute”.

 The most common symptoms are palpitations and those symptoms associated with low cardiac output: fatigue, dyspnea, and chest pain.
 Syncope and congestive heart failure are also possible.